Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

+As in discrete time, the Gaussian projected filtering distribution plays an important conceptual role in understanding later filtering algorithms.
 The evolution equations for the mean $m$ and the covariance matrix $C$ follow naturally from a continuous time limit of the associated discrete time filtering formulations.
 We summarize the resulting equations in the following: \begin{theorem} Assume that $\Gammas \succ 0.$ and that $\zd$ is given by \eqref{eq:data_ct}.
-Consider the map from $(m_n,C_{n})$ to $(m_{n+1},C_{n+1})$ defined by choosing $v_n \sim \Ng(m_n,C_{n})$ and then using \eqref{eq:recall}, \eqref{eq:KF_pred_mean}, \eqref{eq:KF_joint2b} and \eqref{eq:KF_analysis_add}.
-Under the rescalings \eqref{eq:rescalings}, and in the limit $\dt \to 0$, we obtain the following continuous-time analogue of this map:
+Consider the discrete time Gaussian projected filter, namely map from $(m_n,C_{n})$ to $(m_{n+1},C_{n+1})$ defined by choosing $v_n \sim \Ng(m_n,C_{n})$ and then using \eqref{eq:recall}, \eqref{eq:KF_pred_mean}, \eqref{eq:KF_joint2b} and \eqref{eq:KF_analysis_add}.
+Under the rescalings \eqref{eq:rescalings}, and in the limit $\dt \to 0$, we obtain the following continuous-time limit of this map: